 The first part of the tutorial is here: Database project for Visual Basic .NET Express users

 You want to connect to a Database.
 So select this option, and click Next.
-In version 2010 and 2012 of VB NET, you'll see this screen appear (you won't see it if you have version 2008):
+You'll see this screen appear:

 Select DataSet and click Next.
-You'll then see this screen:
+You'll then see a Choose Your Data Conection screen:

-Click the New Connection button and another dialogue box pops up in VB NET 2008:
+Click the New Connection button and another dialogue box pops up - - the Add Connection dialogue box:

 Click the OK button, then click the OK button on the Add Connection dialogue box as well.
 You will be returned to the Data Source Configuration Wizard, which should now look like this: